zwave-js/node-zwave-js/docs/api/node.md

 There are two situations when this event is emitted:

 1. The interview of a node is completed for the first time ever.
-2. The driver begins a partial interview of a node that has previously been interviewed completely.
+2. The node that has previously been interviewed completely and it either responds or is asleep.

 > [!NOTE]
 > This event does not imply that the node is currently awake or will respond to requests.